Rokiis1/roadmap/date_and_time/date_and_time.md

 from datetime import time
 ```

-A specific time can be created by providing hour, minute, and optional second values.
+A specific time can be created by providing hour, minute and optional second values.

 ```py
 meeting_time = time(14, 30)